55Unere55/55Unere55.github.io/README.md

 # 55Unere55.github.io

-I have made lots of Projects and Lots of diferent Typrd of Coding like:
+I have made lots of Projects and Lots of diferent Types of Coding like:

 a Cinema site using Bootstrap 4, many different Websites, using only Html, or in Combination with Css and JavaScript.